Rakurai3E7/Rakurai3E7/README.md

 # Info

 Hey, my name is Stephen, or Rakurai3E7.
 You can also call me Rakurai.
 I'm 19, a novice programmer, I actually started programming in 2025 this year, and I'm already learning like 3 languages, but I still have a lot to learn.
-(Python, C, C++)

 I also do some Bash, cause I'm on Linux, I use Linux Mint, it's my first Linux distro.